 - Sales & Distribution Channels,

 - Brand Awareness & Development

 The education and special training section should include all your relevant post-secondary educational pursuits, as well as any additional training or certifications you hold.
-Include your degree title, the college or university you received it from, the city, and year of completion.
+Include your degree title, the college or university you received from, the city, and the year of completion.
 If you completed it more than 15 years ago, then you can omit the date.

 Bachelor of Arts in Marketing (05/2011)

 Focus your job experience section on your most recent pursuits, especially if you have been in sales for a long time.
 If you decide to include quite a few positions, as it applies to the job you are applying for, you can always elaborate on three experiences and list the remaining positions.